Sully Erna: Film and music video appearances

 Erna is good friends with Criss Angel and has participated in several episodes of the Criss Angel Mindfreak TV show.
 Erna's contributions to the discography of Criss Angel include co-writing and performing Mindfreak's new theme song "MF2".
 Erna appears in the music video along with Criss Angel and Godsmack drummer Shannon Larkin.

 Erna appeared in episode 7 of the 2007 TV series Dirt.
 Erna has been named to the cast of Woodhaven Pictures Army of the Damned.
 In 2016, he appeared as a Caesar's blackjack dealer in the Martin Scorsese-produced film Bleed for This.
 Erna has reportedly signed on to appear in the movie Street Level.
 He also stars in a new independent action-thriller called Black Files.

-In 2017, Erna played in the Bulgarian film Benzin (director: Asen Blatechki).
+In 2017, Erna appeared in the Bulgarian film Benzin (director Asen Blatechki).

 Memoir

 Erna released a memoir entitled The Paths We Choose on his birthday, February 7, 2007.
 The book details his struggles during the first 30 years of his life, up until the time Godsmack landed a record deal.

 "The book is basically just my life from the time I was born until Godsmack started", Erna said.
 "I wanted to write about the whole experience of trying to get there, and hopefully that will inspire some people that maybe are still in the ghettos or trying to dig their way out of a hole.
 I mean, we're all human and we weren't born rock stars.
 So I think there's an interesting story to tell of the pain and struggling.
 You know, being middle classed and being raised in crazy neighborhoods.
 If kids can see that they'll be able to relate to anything they have a dream for."

 The book sold 100,000 copies in its first month of release, and to date has shipped 1,000,000 copies worldwide.